cure-lab/LTSF-Linear/README.md

 # Updates 2022/8/15
-We add two Linear model to this repo.
+We add two Linear models to this repo.
 Now we have a LSTF-Linear family.
   - Linear: Just one linear layer.
   - NLinear: Normalization Linear.
 See section 'LSTF-Linear' for more details.